-The Adaptive Path Cake Model urges product managers not to try making a big huge honking cake of a product.
+The cake model urges product managers not to try making a big huge honking cake of a product.
 That requires baking a very a big cake (on its own, rather plain and dry), then adding some filling, and then some frosting.
 Hopefully your target markets are willing and able to wait for all that, and the finally-completed cake is the flavor, texture, etc. they were expecting.

 One cupcake product model example that comes to mind is the online to-do app TeuxDeux.
 Instead of trying to bake the entire cake of “everything” that belongs in a to-do app, TeuxDeux offered up a quick cupcake: a dead-simple online to-do application for people who might find the very wide and deep features of more comprehensive to-do apps like Remember the Milk a bit intimidating.
-Users raved about TeuxDeux’s highly intuitive “cupcake,” and have since provided over 10,000 enhancement suggestions, culminating in new online features as well as an iPhone version.
+Users raved about TeuxDeux’s highly intuitive “cupcake,” and have since provided tens of thousands of enhancement suggestions, culminating in new online features as well as an iPhone version.

 Meanwhile, product marketing managers contribute to the success of the cake model through two primary roles: